mwiatrzyk/mockify/docs/source/quickstart.rst

 Quickstart
 ==========

-Mockify is different than :mod:`unittest.mock` from standard library, so if you were using it for testing your projects then you will have to get familiar with terminology used by Mockify and a way of how it works.
-But I hope you will enjoy it.
+Mockify does not try to re-implement :mod:`unittest.mock` from standard library, but instead it introduces a very different approach of mocking things.

 First thing you need to know is that in Mockify you record **expectations** on your mocks **before** those are called from the code you are testing.
 That's the main difference between Mockify and :mod:`unittest.mock`.
-If you are not familiar with that approach it may seem a bit confusing to you, but I promise you will enjoy it.
+If you are not familiar with that approach it may seem a bit confusing to you, but I hope you will enjoy it once you see it in action.

 Let me now show how this works in practice by writing simple test using Mockify to mock stuff.